elastic/kibana/x-pack/plugins/security_solution/cypress/README.md

 In order to be able to debug any Cypress test you need to open Cypress on visual mode.
 [Here](https://docs.cypress.io/guides/guides/debugging) you can find an extended guide about how to proceed.

+If you are debugging a flaky test, a good tip is to insert a `cy.wait(<some long milliseconds>)` around async parts of the tes code base, such as network calls which can make an indeterministic test, deterministically fail locally.

 ## Folder Structure

 Below you can find the folder structure used on our Cypress tests.